Khulna Tigers: 2016

 After a complete change in the franchise ownership and management Khulna Titans were established in advance of the 2016–17 Bangladesh Premier League.
-They had a stable team with the likes of sume talented Bangladeshi players such as Mahmudullah (icon), Shafiul Islam, Ariful Haque, Mosharraf Hossain.
+They had a team with the likes of sume professional Bangladeshi players such as Mahmudullah (icon), Shafiul Islam, Ariful Haque, Mosharraf Hossain.
 They added 9 overseas to their roster such as Riki Wessels, Junaid Khan, Lendl Simmons, Nicholas Pooran and Andre Fletcher.
-They were able to get to the playoffs but were defeated by both Rajshahi Kings and Dhaka Dynamites.
-They ended up second in the team rankings with Junaid Khan as their leading wicket-taker and Mahmudullah as the leading scorer.
+They were defeated by both Rajshahi Kings and Dhaka Dynamites,ending up second in the team rankings with Junaid Khan as their leading wicket-taker and Mahmudullah as the leading scorer.
 They won nail-biting encounters against Chittagong Vikings and Rajshahi Kings in the league stage.
 They finished with being known as 'the team with the best bowling attack' as two of their seamers (Junaid and Shafiul) were in the top 10 most wickets list for the tournament and had a rather disappointing Batting lineup as most batter failed to show their potential other than Ariful and their icon.